rizo/rego/README.md

 ## Status

-This project is an experimental ongoing attempt at creatating a Go backend for Reason/OCaml.
+This project is an experimental ongoing attempt at creating a Go backend for Reason/OCaml.
 Currently a proof of concept compiler is being developed that operates on the OCaml's Lambda IR and produces textual Go code.
 This approach poses a number of challenges with regards to performance: all values are